devdetonator/github-cleaner/README.md

   the output will be formatted and filtered for use with other shell tools.

 ## Setup
-* Be sure, I've installed required components to sucessfully run the script.
+* Be sure, you've installed all the required components to sucessfully run the script.

 * [Generate GitHub OAuth token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) which is required to run script (allows rate limit 5000 instead of 60).